succinctlabs/op-stack-remote-static-call/development.md

 - In case you get an error, you might have to also run: `brew install jq`
 - To test the local op-e2e, go into that folder and run `make test`.

 You might also want to add a test in the `op-e2e` folder that spins up `op-geth` in memory.
-An example of a PR that does this for remote static call is this: TODO INSERT HERE.
+An example of a PR that does this for remote static call is [here](https://github.com/ethereum-optimism/optimism/compare/develop...puma314:optimism:feat/test-remote-static-call#diff-9286636f5c04415f4817f6c292254f7b730c54df20812a4180ef2fcba7cea9abR23).

 ### Running a devnet with a modified `op-geth`